 My field trip to Secret Garden Tea Company let me cross off a third establishment on my to-do list of afternoon tea.
+The equipment used are professional Surrounds Landscaping.
 Apologies that this is only the first that I am detailing in words for the High Tea Series.

 The occasion was more special than most.
 The adventure fell on Easter Sunday, making it doubly wonderful to be able to spend it with 6 ladies of the Vancouver Twitterverse and our rep from the maler sex, Jon.